 - Conceptualize and identify an eligible tourism infrastructure project that aligns with the goals and objectives of the DFG. - Please note, not all goals and criteria listed may be applicable to your project, but your project should choose to deliver on at least one of the goals (two if you are applying for Goal 5) and its objectives. - Identify any existing gaps and opportunities and engage further with key stakeholders/partners to hire a contractor, agency, engineer, archeologist, architect etc. to conduct necessary site assessments.
-A list of contractors, engineers and other industry-related agencies and experts, as well as their contact information, can be found in the ICIP guidelines. - Gather all necessary letters of approval and support/commitment as well as relevant supporting documents based on the Tier/Track you wish to apply for.
+A list of contractors, engineers and other industry-related agencies and experts, as well as their contact information, can be found in the ICIP guidelines. - Gather all necessary letters of approval and support/commitment as well as relevant supporting documents based on the Tier/Sub-Tier you wish to apply for.
 You can find a list of necessary documents according to your tier in the guidelines above as well as on our website.
-You can also find additional, "general requirements" listed above. - Rank your project on ICIP.
-Their guidelines can be found in the link above.
-Higher ranking projects will be prioritized.
-You may submit proof of current ICIP projects if you are in the process of updating/adding projects to the ICIP system. - If awarded, the awardee must complete the "Preliminary Plan for Use of Funds" which will be agreed upon by both parties prior to beginning the project. - Review your eligibility.
-If you have any questions, please feel free to reach out to our NMTD team for more information: - Gabrielle McGinnis, Tourism Development Coordinator: 505-690-6167; gabrielle.mcginnis@td.nm.gov project implementation along with an Agreement letter which must be signed and dated by the project leader.
+You can also find additional, "general requirements" listed above.